juxor/afaq/markdown/secI5.md

 its leader _"had declared his determination to establish a corporative state in Spain."_ [**Op.
 Cit.** p.
 69, p.
 72, p.
 120 and p.
-121] As one Catholic writer, Francois Mauriac, put it _"Christianity and fascism have become intermingled, and [many] cannot hate one without hating the other."_ [quoted Antony Beevor, **Op.
+121] As one Catholic writer, Francois Mauriac, put it _"Christianity and fascism have become intermingled, and they cannot hate one without hating the other."_ [quoted by Beevor, **Op.
 Cit.**, p.
 270]

- Given all this, the attacks on the Catholic Church really comes as no surprise.
-If, after an attempted fascist coup, people burned down the offices of the fascist and pro-fascist parties few people would be surprised.
+Given all this, the attacks on the Catholic Church really come as no surprise.
+If after an attempted fascist coup people burned down the offices of the fascist and pro-fascist parties few people would be surprised.
 Why should a pro-fascist church be considered immune to such popular anger?
 As George Orwell pointed out:

 _"No one can blame [someone] for being angry when churches are burned and priests murdered or driven into exile.
 But I think it is a pity that he has not looked more deeply into the reasons why these things happen."_ [**Orwell in Spain**, p.
 314]

- Unsurprisingly, then, those priests who had not supported the right, those who had treated the working class the same as the rich, were spared.
+Unsurprisingly, then, those priests who had not supported the right, those who had treated the working class the same as the rich, were usually spared.
 In the Basque Country, where the church supported the Republic, not a single church was burnt.
-Nor were synagogues or Protestant church targeted.
-In Barcelona _"the Quakers established canteens which were staffed by refugee women."_
-[Gabriel Jackson, **The Spanish Republic and the Civil War, 1931-1939**, p.
+Nor were synagogues or Protestant churches targeted.
+In Barcelona _"the Quakers established canteens which were staffed by refugee women."_ [Gabriel Jackson, **The Spanish Republic and the Civil War, 1931-1939**, p.
 446]

 It should also be stressed that the repression in the fascist zone was much worse than that in the Republican one.
 Of a ecclesiastical community of 115,000, 6,845 were killed (_"the vast majority during the summer of 1936"_).
 This is in stark contrast to right-wing claims at the time.
 It should be